LarsSchimmelpfennig/CoauthershipNetworkAnalysis/README.md

 ![foldamer_transparent_4](https://github.com/LarsSchimmelpfennig/CoauthorshipNetworkAnalysis/assets/91089724/3a5ba29c-bbb3-4564-b103-346bb7c3a9bb)

-This gives approximately a left-skewed normal distribution with the mean cosine similarity near .925.
+This gives approximately a left-skewed normal distribution with the mean cosine similarity of .931.
 This is to be expected as few authors will be significantly different from the average author vector.
 This distribution was created from the Foldamer Co-authorship network.
 Other fields of research will have varying means and standard deviations depending on how varied the topics researched are.

 <div align="center">
   <img src="https://github.com/LarsSchimmelpfennig/CoauthershipNetworkAnalysis/assets/91089724/ee188d0f-1de4-42d1-b8ce-3b8e2540a289" alt="Image" width="60%" />